CyberSecurity

 Identify & fix security weaknesses.\

-Validate effectiveness of existing security controls.
+Validate the effectiveness of existing security controls.

 Test response & recovery processes.